canonical/certification-docs/Policy_Guide.rst

 management engine that requires use of a special API for hardware management or the inclusion of a new driver that is not supported by the current HWE kernel.

+We will, at our discretion, attempt to do cherry picks of enablement patches from the Mainline kernel into the LTS GA kernel but do not guarantee that service.
+It is performed as a courtesy and is entirely dependent on the Partner Engineer's workload and acceptance by the relevant engineering team within Canonical.

 Submission of Results
 ---------------------
 Results should be submitted using the process outlined in the Self-Testing